Dawittekle/TsereAlutawi/README.md

-# TsereAlutawi
+# Tsere-Alutawi

 The bot detects and removes hate speech, warns users, and notifies admins.
 Users with 5 warnings are removed. 🚀